I wasn’t kind today.

 And while the man didn’t go for a gun, hearing her did embolden him further.

-Shouting over him, I said into the receiver, “Ma.
+Shouting over the guy, I said into the receiver, “Ma.
 He’s like 4’5” and 80 years old.
 I’m not afraid of him.”

-To that, he upped his New York, “Oh, so you’re THAT type!
+To that, he upped his New York, “What are you, some kind of crack pot?
 Get off my floor!
 No. Wait.
 Give me your number.
 I’m calling the police.”

-And that’s when I got ahold of myself.
+At which point I got ahold of myself.
 I wasn’t exactly nice, but I wasn’t mean either.
-I threw my glamour high and stared at him until he moved, and then walked on without coming up to his continued threats.
+I threw my glamour high and just stared at him until he moved, and then walked on without coming up to his continued taunts.

 Thirty minutes later, after a long conversation with my mother about my brother Robert’s death – a topic she’ll rarely step near – I started to say goodbye.